Rei-SwitchBot/faq/en-us-second-reply/Floor Cleaning Robot S20.md

 *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

+---
+### Can I Temporarily Move the Water Station of the SwitchBot Floor Cleaning Robot S20 to Another Location If It's In the Way?

+Even a slight movement of the water station could prevent the S20 from returning to it.
+It is advised to install the water exchange station in an area with little foot traffic and to avoid moving it unnecessarily.